noData0079/SecOPS.v1/docs/vllm_integration.md

 - **Autoscaling:** Pair the Deployment with an HPA that scales on GPU or request metrics; continuous batching keeps latency stable as replicas increase.

 ## Fine-tuning and adapters
-- Train LoRA adapters using your preferred framework (e.g., PEFT) and mount them into the vLLM container with `--lora-path /models/lora-secops`.
+- Train LoRA adapters using your preferred framework (e.g., PEFT) and mount them into the vLLM container with `--lora-path /models/lora-t79`.
 The serving layer can then hot-swap adapters without redeploying the backend.
 - For full-model fine-tunes, export the checkpoint to a Hugging Face format that vLLM understands and update the `--model` path.
 - Keep prompt templates and guardrails in `docs/llm-finetuning-and-agents.md` synchronized with any adapter-specific behaviors.

 ## Observability and safety
-- Enable request/response logging at the vLLM layer to feed SecOPS audit trails.
+- Enable request/response logging at the vLLM layer to feed T79 audit trails.
 - Use low-level metrics (KV cache usage, batch queue depth, tokens/sec) to size GPUs and trigger autoscaling.
 - Combine vLLM's streaming responses with the frontend's event-driven UI to give analysts immediate feedback during long runs.